Introduction

 Quality Assurance (QA) and Software Testing

+You do not need to start as an automation engineer.
+Manual QA can be a solid first step.
 QA and software testing roles focus on ensuring that applications work as expected.
 Testers help identify bugs, validate features, and improve the overall quality of software before it reaches users.

 This path is suitable for beginners who: